 One of the simplest things you can do for all your pets is feeding them whole, ripe, fresh, delicious, nutritious food.
 (That’s what some top doctors say works well for humans, too…) But there are some things that you love to eat, that you must not feed your pet.

 Many dogs do not handle grains well.
 Just like humans, they can’t digest several of the many proteins in grains.
 It’s not just gluten, there are several proteins that affect our digestion, make gaps in our intestines that leak toxins into our blood, change our appetite and cravings, and alter our metabolisms.
-Grains are one of the main digestive irritants that make dogs lick their butts often.
+Grains are often mentioned as one of the main digestive irritants that make dogs frequently lick their butts, after clogged-up anal glands.
 Costco has a line of grain-free kibble, at a good price.
 It isn’t addictively yummy, but if you think about it, it’s often the unhealthy ingredients like sugar and wheat that are the most addictive.

 Veterinarians often suggest raw or lightly steamed vegetables for dog treats, as long as you serve them without spices.
 Look up what foods to never feed dogs, and what foods are most often listed as causing irritation or allergies or scratching; garlic and onion are not good for dogs.
 Dangerous Foods That Dogs Should Never Eat is one good site.